Gutierrez-16/schedule_generator/README.md

 ng build
 ```

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.
+The build artifacts will be stored in the `dist/` directory.

+### Build options

+- `ng build --prod` - for production build
+- `ng build --watch` - for development with auto-rebuild
+- `ng build --configuration=staging` - for staging environment

 ## Running unit tests